cardano-foundation/docs-cardano-org/explore-cardano/relevant-research-papers-and-specifications.md

-## Relevant Research Papers and Specifications
+## Relevant research papers and specifications

 Cardano is a third-generation blockchain platform that aims to provide the community with more advanced features than any protocol yet developed.
 As a proof-of-stake blockchain, it is built with the rigor of high-assurance formal development methods and aims to achieve the scalability, interoperability, and sustainability needed for real-world applications.
 Cardano is the first platform to evolve out of scientific philosophy based on discovery, peer review, and cryptographic research.